 - In the read-aloud you heard, "Finally, [the businessmen who started the Pony Express] had to hire riders and buy fast horses with great endurance for them to ride." - 2.
 Say the word endurance with me. - 3.
-Endurance is the ability to go on for a long time despite discomfort or pain. - The students needed great endurance to run around the track in gym. - 5.
-Can you think of times when you had to have endurance?
+Endurance is the ability to go on for a long time even though there is pain or discomfort. - The students needed great endurance to run a mile around the track in gym. - Can you think of times when you had to have endurance?
 Try to use the word endurance when you tell about it.
 [Ask two or three students.
 If necessary, guide and/or rephrase students' responses: "I had to have endurance when . . . "] - What's the word we've been talking about?
 What part of speech is the word endurance?